Akshay-Arjun/SRAAP/README.md

 Exploitation of bugs in our college website.
 SRAAP.py is used to download profile pictures,signatures,aadhar,pan of any student or faculty. </br>
 You need to enter ROLLNUMBER to download picture of student and Employee Id to download picture of faculty.
+The downloaded pictures will be automatically opened and also will store in the device.
 # Installation & Usage:
 ### Python should be installed first !
 Download it from here based on your operating system :
 - Windows : https://www.microsoft.com/store/productId/9PJPW5LDXLZ5